alanmitchell/mini-monitor/docs/source/software.rst

 The next step is to edit the special Mini-Monitor Settings file on the SD card to configure the software for your application.
-The settings file is found at ``pi_logger/settings.py``.
-(When actually running on the Pi, the path is ``/boot/pi_logger/settings.py``.)
+The settings file is found at ``pi_logger/settings.py`` when accessed through the SD card, and ``/boot/pi_logger/settings.py`` when actually running on the Pi.

 Open this file in a text editor; see the discussion in the prior section regarding the use of a Text Editor that preserves Linux line endings.
-This file is essentially a `Python <https://www.python.org/>`_ code file, but the only types of statements in the file are comments (any text appearing after a "#" symbol) and variable assignment statements,
+This file is essentially a `Python <https://www.python.org/>`_ code file, but the only types of statements in the file are comments (any text appearing after the "#" symbol at the beginning of a line) and variable assignment statements,
 like:

 .. code:: python

     LOGGER_ID = 'test'

-The rest of this section will explain they key variables that can be altered in this file.
+The rest of this section will explain the key variables that can be altered in this file.
 Excerpts from the file will be shown followed by an explanation of setting.
 After modifying values in the file, simply save it back to the SD card.